-D. "Completion operations" means the period that begins with the initial perforation of the well in the completed interval and concludes at the end of separation flowback. on the earlier of 30 days after commencement of initial flowback or when permanent production equipment is first placed into service.
+D. "Completion operations" means the period that begins with the initial perforation of the well in the completed interval and concludes at the end of separation flowback.

 E. "Drilling operations" means the period that begins when a well is spud and concludes when casing and cementing has been completed and casing slips have been set to install the tubing head.